AstroBOBCAT/bobcat_db_interface/README.md

 # Documentation

 To be updated once the documentation is housed in a public webpage.
-If documentation is needed before that please email js0311@mux.wvu.edu for access to the PDF.
+If documentation is needed before that please email sarah.spolaor@mail.wvu.edu

 # Citation